RichmarIII/a2a/README.md

 - This script only supports conversion of audio files.
 - Make sure to backup your files before running the script.
+- Both Python and ffmpeg need to be installed and added to your PATH for the script to function correctly.